VinzDF89/react-currency-field/README.md

 | **onMinFails** | (newValue: boolean) => void | undefined | If set, the function will be called every time the user interacts with the input field, and its value is lower than the one specified by the "min" attribute. |

 ## Previous releases

+# 1.5.1 patch release notes
+- Fixed security issue by updating vite.

+## 1.5.0 minor release notes
+- Added new attributes "onMouseDown" and "onFocus" to allow the usage of custom event functions.
+- Small optimization: if the value consists of only 1 character, when the input gets the focus the value gets always entirely selected.

 ## 1.4.5 patch release notes
 - Both numerical and string values are now updated when the value of the "value" attribute is externally modified.